fission-codes/publish-action/README.md

 This action publishes your app on Fission.

-*Note* You need to have an account and app already registered.
+*Note* You need to have an account already registered.
 See the [Getting Started](https://guide.fission.codes/developers/getting-started) section of the Fission Guide.

 # QuickStart